yamatt/blog/content/showcase/filter-annoyances.md

 The distractions list is purely for things that take me away being productive on sites I use day-to-day.
 Kind of dark patterns really that keep you on their site.

-The aggressive filter I've moved away from because it was too difficult to maintain and I kept having to switch off uBlock to see if the page worked, which then meant I saw adds.
+The aggressive filter I've moved away from because it was too difficult to maintain and I kept having to switch off uBlock to see if the page worked, which then meant I saw ads.